maidsafe/rfcs/agreed/0009-MPID-Messaging/0009-MPID-Messaging.md

 ## Planned Work

+1. MPID-Messaging
+    1. Definition of `MpidMessage`.
+    1. Definition of `MpidHeader`.
+    1. Definition of constants.
+    1. Structure of PlainData::value for messaging.

 1. Vault
-    1. outbox
+    1. Definition of `Outbox`.
-    1. inbox
+    1. Definition of `Inbox`.
-    1. sending message flow
+    1. Sending message flow.
-    1. retrieving message flow
+    1. Retrieving message flow.
-    1. deleting message flow
+    1. Deleting message flow.
-    1. churn handling and refreshing for account_transfer (Inbox and Outbox)
+    1. Churn handling and refreshing for account_transfer (Inbox and Outbox).
-    1. MPID Client registering (when GetAllHeader request received)
+    1. MPID Client registering (when GetAllHeader request received).

-1. Routing
-    1. `Authority::MpidManager`
+    1. `Authority::MpidManager`.
-    1. definition of `MPID_MESSAGE_TAG` and `MPID_HEADER_TAG`
-    1. definition of `MpidMessage` and `MpidHeader`
-    1. support Delete (for StructuredData only)
-    1. support push to client

 1. Client
-    1. Put `MpidMessage`
+    1. Put `MpidMessage`.
-    1. Get all `MpidHeader`s (pull)
+    1. Get all `MpidHeader`s (pull).
-    1. accept all/single `MpidHeader` (push)
+    1. Accept all/single `MpidHeader` (push).
     1. Get `MpidMessage`.
-This shall also include the work of removing corresponding `MpidHeader`s
+This shall also include the work of removing corresponding `MpidHeader`s.
-    1. Delete `MpidMessage`
+    1. Delete `MpidMessage`.
-    1. Delete `MpidHeader`
+    1. Delete `MpidHeader`.

 # Drawbacks